sliday/resume-job-matcher/readme.md

 ## Best Practices

 - **Data Privacy**: Ensure that all candidate data is handled in compliance with relevant data protection laws and regulations.
-- **API Usage**: Be mindful of API rate limits and usage policies when using the Anthropic Claude API.
+- **API Usage**: Be mindful of API rate limits and usage policies when using OpenRouter.
+Monitor your usage through the OpenRouter dashboard.

 ## Contributing